AdobeDocs/certification.en/help/certifications/getting-started.md

 ---
-title: Get Started
+title: Get Started with Adobe certifications
-description: Get started with technical certifications.
+description: Get started with [!DNL Experience Cloud] certifications.
 Learn about the program and how to navigate through our site pages.
+solution: Experience Cloud
 badge: label="Get started" type="positive"
 mini-toc-levels: 1
 ---